GitNation/JavaScript-frameworks-devs-summit/README.md

 - Number of participants: 10-20
 - Setting: round table like meeting room
 - Duration: 3 hours
+- There going to be a moderator leading the meeting

+## Every participant can
+- Make a presentation
+- Rise a question or propose a discussion topic
+- Ask opinion of other participants
+- Share opinion

 ## Who is participating?